Direct Appointment Program

 2. SCHEDULE AN INTERVIEW.
 Schedule and complete a structured interview by the deadlines listed above.
 You may schedule and complete your interview before you have submitted your application.
 Information for scheduling a Navy JAG Corps interview is located in the application guide linked above.
 Your interview must be completed before the application deadline.
 Applicants are responsible for contacting the appropriate office to schedule their interview.
 Your application will not be considered without a completed interview.
 Applicants may only complete one interview every three years.

 3. Ensure your letters of recommendation and all additional documents have been submitted in the online application by the deadline.
-Letters of recommendation and all other documents MUST BE SUBMITTED WITHIN THE ONLINE APPLICATION and will not be accepted if received by email or mail.
+Letters of recommendation and all other documents must be submitted via the online application.
+Documents receive by mail or email will not be considered.

 4. If you are over 42 years of age, an age waiver will be required.
 You must submit a letter requesting an age waiver with your application package (upload via the online application website as an addendum).